geoffcline/gdcblog/content/posts/outlook/index.md

 Rules have three parts.

-1. Conditions, uses to determine if an incoming message triggers the rule.
+1. **Conditions** -- uses to determine if an incoming message triggers the rule.
 Messages must match *every* part of the conditions.
-    - Examples: from specific people, certain words in subject line,
+    - from specific people, certain words in subject line,
-2. Actions, what action to perform on matched messages
+2. **Actions** -- what action to perform on matched messages
     - delete it, move it to a different folder, flag it
-3. Exceptions, the rule will not take action on a message if the message matches *any* of the exceptions.
+3. **Exceptions** -- the rule will not take action on a message if the message matches *any* of the exceptions.
     - the same choices as the conditions

 For each part, you choose one or more of the "template" options provided, and then fill in any variables.